Austin-Rodrigues/Task_04_Descriptive_Stats/README.md

-# Task_04_Descriptive_Stats
+# Task 04: Descriptive Statistics

 ## Descriptive Statistics with and without 3rd Party Libraries (Pandas/Polars)

-This project implements and compares three approaches to perform descriptive statistics on datasets from the 2024 U.S. presidential election social media activity.
+This project implements and compares three approaches for performing descriptive statistics on datasets from the 2024 U.S. presidential election's social media activity.
 The analysis is done using:

 - Pure Python (standard library only)
 - Pandas